bempp/bempp-rs/README.md

 # Solvers

-Fast algorithms for dense matrix computations implementaed in Rust with Python interfaces.
+Fast algorithms for dense matrix computations implemented in Rust with Python interfaces.